-It is the policy of the South Carolina Technical College System to provide a drug free, healthful, safe and secure work and educational environment.
-Employees and students are required and expected to report to their work, class, or student activities in appropriate mental and physical condition to meet the requirements and expectations of their respective roles.
+It is the policy of the South Carolina Technical College System and Central Carolina Technical College to provide a drug free, healthful, safe and secure work and educational environment.
+Students are required and expected to report to their class or student activities in appropriate mental and physical condition to meet the requirements and expectations of their respective roles.

-The South Carolina Technical College System prohibits the unlawful manufacture, distribution, dispensation, possession or use of narcotics, drugs, other controlled substances or alcohol at the workplace or educational setting.
+The South Carolina Technical College System and the College prohibits the unlawful manufacture, distribution, dispensation, possession or use of narcotics, drugs, other controlled substances or alcohol in the educational setting.
 Unlawful for these purposes means in violation of federal/state/local regulations, policy, procedures, rules, as well as legal statutes.
-Workplace means either on agency premises or while conducting agency business away from the agency premises.
 Educational setting includes both institutional premises and approved educational sites off campus.
-In order to prevent the consequences of alcohol and other drug abuse at the workplace and in the educational setting, the South Carolina Technical College System has implemented this policy to ensure a drug-free work and educational environment.
+In order to prevent the consequences of alcohol and other drug abuse in the educational setting, the South Carolina Technical College System and the College has implemented this policy to ensure a drug-free work and educational environment.

-The South Carolina Technical College System recognizes that chemical dependency through use of controlled or uncontrolled substances, including alcohol, is a treatable illness.
-The agency supports and recommends student and employee rehabilitation and assistance programs and encourages students and employees to use such programs.
+The South Carolina Technical College System and the College recognizes that chemical dependency through use of controlled or uncontrolled substances, including alcohol, is a treatable illness.
+The agency supports and recommends student rehabilitation and assistance programs and encourages students to use such programs.

-All locations will also implement drug-free awareness programs for employees and students.
-Such programs will annually ensure that employees and students are aware that:
+The College offers drug-free awareness programs for students.
+Such programs will annually ensure that students are aware that:

-- Alcohol and other drug abuse at the workplace and in the educational setting is dangerous because it leads to physical impairment, loss of judgment, safety violations and the risk of injury, poor health, or even death.
-A list of health risks and effects of controlled substances and alcohol will be provided to students and employees. - Alcohol and other drug abuse can also significantly lower performance on the job and in the
+• Alcohol and other drug abuse in the educational setting is dangerous because it leads to physical impairment, loss of judgment, safety violations and the risk of injury, poor health, or even death.
+A list of health risks and effects of controlled substances and alcohol will be provided to students.

-- classroom, thus impacting on the agency and the college mission as well as seriously affecting the student's educational and career goals. - Employees must report any personal conviction under a criminal drug statute, for conduct at the workplace, to their human resource officer within five days.
-Management must report to granting agencies any employee conviction for conduct in the work place within ten days of receiving notice. - It is a condition of employment and admission that all employees and students must abide by the policy on alcohol and other drug use as well as related procedures/statements/laws/guidelines.
-Violation of any provision may result in disciplinary action up to and including termination or expulsion respectively and may have further legal consequences consistent with federal and state laws and regulation.
-Additionally, management may require an employee or student to enter an employee/student assistance or drug rehabilitation program as a condition of employment or enrollment - Use of employee assistance programs (EAP), student assistance programs (SAP), or drug/alcohol rehabilitation services is encouraged.
+- Alcohol and other drug abuse can also significantly lower performance in the classroom, thus impacting on the agency and the college mission as well as seriously affecting the student's educational and career goals. - It is a condition of admission that all students must abide by the policy on alcohol and other drug use as well as related - procedures/statements/laws/guidelines.
+Violation of any provision may result in disciplinary action up to and including or expulsion respectively and may have further legal consequences consistent with federal and state laws and regulation.
+Additionally, the Chief Student Services Officer may require a student to enter a student assistance or drug rehabilitation program as a condition of enrollment. - Use of student assistance programs (SAP), or drug/alcohol rehabilitation services is encouraged.